atdt/karaga/README.md

 Karaga
 ======

-Karaga is the a Selenium test runner for MediaWiki sites.
+Karaga is a [Sauce Labs](http://saucelabs.com/) Selenium test runner for [MediaWiki](http://www.mediawiki.org/) sites.
+Karaga subclasses the `TestCase` class from Python's [unittest](http://docs.python.org/library/unittest.html), adding  assert methods based on common web testing patterns, such as checking for the presence of some element on the page, or checking that a cookie has been set.

 Setup
 -----
+_A [Sauce Labs](http://saucelabs.com) account is required._

 To install, run: